javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-types/article.md

 alert( fruits.length ); // 3
 ```

 Please note that arrays do not form a separate language type.
-They are based on objects, but have many features of their own including methods to add, remove, extract elements from the array, to sort arrays and more.
+They are based on objects.
+But they greatly extend them with features of their own, methods to add, remove, extract elements from the array, to sort arrays and more.
 We'll cover them in the chapter <info:array>.

 ## Symbol type